Learn the benefits (and drawbacks) of working in Sweden or for a Swedish company.

 4. Work overtime, but only if absolutely necessary

 Most bosses won’t expect you to work overtime.
 Overtime is uncommon among most office jobs, unless a big project is on the table, of course.
 But otherwise, work exactly those hours you’re supposed to.
-Working extra very often, to impress your boss will only tell him or her that you can’t manage your work load very well, it also increases the risk for the company that you could burn out, have more days of sick leave and feel overall less satisfied with your current work place.
-Most Swedish work places want you to feel good and not squeeze the last drop of working power out of you.
+Working extra very often, to impress your boss, will only tell him or her that you can’t manage your work load very well, it also increases the risk for the company that you could burn out, have more days of sick leave and feel overall less satisfied with your current work place.
+Most Swedish work places want you to feel good and not squeeze that last drop of working power out of you.

 5. Work hard, but try to stressa inte för mycket, don’t stress too much

-Since Swedes are conscious about others (and their own) well-being, they are good at keep an eye on whether their colleagues are stressing out too much or have at least as much to do as themselves.
+Since Swedes are conscious about others (and their own) well-being, they are good at keeping an eye on whether their colleagues are stressing out too much or have at least as much to do as themselves.

 If you discover some incorrect behavior among your colleagues, make sure to report it to your closest workplace friend to skvallra om det, gossip about it.
 But definitely not to your boss (who actually would be able to improve the situation).
 You don’t want a conflict, do you?

 6. It’s unusual to blend colleagues with “private” friends

 Yes, you might go for an afterwork with your colleagues some day.
 But the atmosphere probably will be far less relaxed than with your personal friends.
 Many Swedes draw a distinct line between work- and private life.
 It’s rather uncommon that Swedes want to blend good old friends from school or university with their new colleagues from the marketing department.
 The first time your working colleagues meet your friends will probably be on your wedding (or funeral).

 7. Start thinking in week-numbers when you make appointments

 When you make an appointment in, say, a couple of months get used to saying the week number first.